linem-davton/inverted_pendulum_frontend/README.md

 The response annotations on the `Error vs Time` chart use the latest detected reference step and are defined as follows:

 - **Overshoot**: the largest error excursion after the response crosses past the target.
+The displayed overshoot percentage is computed as `abs(overshoot error) / initial step error * 100`, so it is normalized by the initial error magnitude rather than by the reference value.
 - **Rise time**: the time for the absolute error to fall from `90%` to `10%` of the initial step error.
 - **Settling time**: the first time the absolute error enters and then stays within a `+-2%` band of the initial step error magnitude.